-The fork theory allows more agency for most folks, and I would argue that is particularly great for autistic people, because usually, our overwhelm is due to a lot of those smaller forks stuck in us at one time.
+The Fork Theory allows more agency for most folks, and I would argue it is particularly great for autistic people.
+Our overwhelms and overloads are usually a result in a lot of those smaller forks stuck into us at one time.

-Jenrose specifically calls out being hungry, being cold, having to use the bathroom, a clothing tag, or pants that don’t fit exactly the right way.
-I’ve definitely dealt with all of those things as forks in my own life, but the nice thing is, if you can manage to notice them (which I admit is tricky and takes practice at least with my autistic brain), you can manage to address them, and removing even one small fork can solve your overwhelm in one fell swoop on a lucky day.
+Jenrose specifically calls out being hungry, cold, having to use the bathroom, an irritating clothing tag, and pants that don’t fit exactly right, as some of those forks.
+I’ve definitely dealt with all of these as forks in my own life.
+The nice thing is, if you can manage to notice them – which I admit is tricky and took practice for my autistic brain – you can have a chance of addressing them.
+Removing even one small fork can solve your overwhelm in one fell swoop on a lucky day.

-And you know, this can be something like the lights are too bright, there's a weird smell in the room, someone is breathing too loudly, there are too many fans on, etc. Our adaptations, like getting headphones, turning off the lights, moving to different environments that are a little bit quieter, having routines that are adapted for our comfort and well-being, these are ways to remove forks from our lives and to decrease the likelihood that we’re going to have overwhelm or sensory overload or a meltdown.
+There are plenty of other things that can act as forks for autistic folks, like the lights being too bright, a weird smell in the room, someone breathing too loudly, or too many fans on.
+We have adaptations such as headphones to reduce noise, turning off the lights, moving to another environment that is a bit quieter, and having routines that are built for our comfort and well-being.
+All of these adaptations remove forks from our lives and decrease the likelihood that we’re going to have sensory overload, overwhelm, or a meltdown.

 FREEBIE: Neurodiverging's 'Getting Unstuck Checklist'

-FREEBIE: Remember how we were talking about how difficult it can be to identify the "little forks"?
-It is my experience that autistic folks have a lot more trouble than neurotypical folks telling when we’re feeling hot, cold, itchy, hungry, thirsty, tired etc. I know I certainly do!
+Thanks for making it to the end!
+Remember how I was talking about how it can be difficult to identify the ‘little forks’?
+In my experience, autistic folks have a lot more trouble than neurotypical folks telling when we’re feeling hot, cold, itchy, hungry, thirsty, tired, etc. I know I certainly do!

-So, about 2 years ago, I made myself as checklist.
-I use it whenever I'm having a problem and I recognize I’m having a problem, but I can’t specifically identify the problem.
-I can look at my checklist and I say, “Hey are any of these things occurring right now?
+About two years ago, I made myself a checklist.
+I use it whenever I recognize I’m having a problem and I can’t specifically identify it.
+I can look at my checklist and say, “Hey, are any of these things occurring right now?
 If so, what’s the intervention to address them?”

-My family uses this checklist to help us figure out what we’re feeling, and how we could help ourselves "remove a fork", that is, feel better!
-I hope the checklist will help you, too!
+My family uses this checklist to help us figure out what we’re feeling, and how we can help ourselves ‘remove a fork,’ that is, feel better!
+I hope this checklist helps you, too!

 💌 If you found this post useful, please consider supporting me on Patreon!
-For just $1 USD, you'll get special access to sneak peeks, rough cuts, opportunities to help select upcoming podcast topics and guests, and other perks!
+For just $1 USD, you'll get special access to behind the scenes content, podcast aftershows, opportunities to help select upcoming podcast topics and guests, and other perks!